TangramFlex/OpenUxAS/README.md

 For an Ubuntu 16.04, Fedora 28 or Mac OS X system with prerequisites installed, UxAS should build from source without issue.
 Support for Windows is available on Windows 7 and 10 using Visual Studio.

+*NOTE: As this project is in transition, not all build methods are up-to-date.
+Refer to `BUILDERS_STATUS` for the last-known state of each method.*

 # Configure Host System and Perform Initial UxAS Build

 For Linux and Mac systems, the [install prerequisities script](https://raw.githubusercontent.com/afrl-rq/OpenUxAS/develop/install_prerequisites.sh) from the [*OpenUxAS* repository](https://github.com/afrl-rq/OpenUxAS/) (`bash install_prerequisites.sh`) automates the installation of all the necessary tools for compilation of *OpenUxAS* and performs the initial build.
 Note, on Mac [XCode](https://developer.apple.com/xcode/) must first be installed before running the install script.